perez987/Intel-AX210-on-Sonoma-Sequoia-Tahoe/README.md

 <img width="740" src="img/AX210 Hackintool.png">
 </p>

-**Note about macOS 14.4**: Apple has changed parts of the Wi-Fi stack.
-For this macOS you must get AirportItlwm v2.3.0 for Sonoma 14.4. itlwm.kext 2.3.0 works fine.
+**Note about macOS 14.4 Sonoma**: Apple has changed parts of the Wi-Fi stack.
+For this macOS you must get AirportItlwm v2.3.0 for Sonoma 14.4. itlwm.kext 2.3.0 + Heliport 1.5.0 work fine too.

-**Note about macOS 15**: itlwm.kext 2.3.0 + Heliport work fine but AirportItlwm.kext 2.3.0 for 14.4 doesn't.
+**Note about macOS 15 Sequoia and macOS 26 Tahoe**: itlwm.kext 2.3.0 + Heliport 2.0.0 alpha work fine.
+AirportItlwm.kext 2.3.0 for 14.4 doesn't work, this kext must be updated by the dev.

 All kexts are available in the [releases](https://github.com/OpenIntelWireless/itlwm/releases) page.